fjvallarino/monomer/tasks.md

     - Also set TextInputRect
   - Use newtypes whenever possible
   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
+  - Create self rendered version of dropdown and list
+    - Show listview in appropriate location (if dropdown is at bottom, the listView should be up)
   - Create Layer widget
   - Create Dialog
     - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)